Combative McCarthy deflects questions about his conversations with Trump surrounding the Jan. 6 attack

 “I’m not sure what call you’re talking about,” McCarthy told a reporter when asked about the conference call that day.

-Instead, McCarthy briefly referred to the separate call he held with Trump on Jan.
+Instead, McCarthy briefly referred to the separate call he had with Trump on Jan.
 6, which he said he has publicly spoken about.
 He said he has no new information to give the committee about it.

 “My conversation was very short, advising the president what was happening here,” McCarthy said Thursday.